vendia/blog/pages/product-how-to-get-started-with-vendia.md

       alt="" class="image-float-left" height="200" />

-      ### No other platform makes it this easy to launch and scale a multi-party data solution.
-Request a 1-week POC to see how it would work for your company.
+      ### Request a 1-week POC to see how it would work for your company.

       <Button kind="primary" label="Request POC" href="/poc" />